-49ers close facility after player’s positive COVID-19 test
+49ers close facility after receiver Kendrick Bourne’s positive COVID-19 test 3 days after game vs. Seahawks

 SANTA CLARA, Calif.
-(AP) — The San Francisco 49ers have shut down their facility following a positive test for the coronavirus but are still scheduled to play Green Bay on Thursday night as of now.
+(AP) — The San Francisco 49ers have shut down their facility after receiver Kendrick Bourne tested positive for the coronavirus but are still scheduled to play Green Bay on Thursday night as of now.

-The team said a player tested positive on Wednesday and immediately went into self-quarantine after getting the diagnosis.
+The team said the positive test came back Wednesday morning and Bourne immediately went into self-quarantine after getting the diagnosis.
+He was later placed on the COVID-19 list.

 “Our organization has entered the NFL’s intensive protocol and we are working with the league on contact tracing to identify high risk individuals,” the team said in a statement.